conneroisu/cpre281-finalproj/README.md

 ##### Verilog Module for Jump Address Calculation:

-While in this project, this function is done by `NextProgramCounter` module, here is a simplified version of a module that calculates the jump address in a MIPS processor:
+While in this project, this function is done by `NextProgramCounter` module, here is a simplified version of a module that calculates the jump address in a MIPS processor to further illustrate the concept of jump address calculation:

 ```verilog
 module JumpAddressCalculator(